John Fastolf: Death and burial

 He died at Caister on 5 November 1459.
 He was buried next to his wife Millicent in St Benet's Abbey in an aisle specially built at his expense on the south side of the abbey church, of which he had been a generous benefactor.
 During the last decade of his life he was a close political ally and friend of John Paston, who came to fame through the Paston Letters, a collection of over 1,000 items of correspondence between members of the Paston family.

 Fastolf's deathbed testament naming John Paston as his executor and heir led to many years of litigation.
 The ruins of St Benet's Abbey may still be visited, as may the ruins of Caister Castle.
 The Castle never became home to a chantry, as Fastolf intended.
-Instead, it passed to the Paston family.
+Instead, after many legal disputes, and a brief siege by a rival claimant John de Mowbray, 4th Duke of Norfolk, it passed to the Paston family.
 The bulk of Sir John's fortune passed to Magdalen College, Oxford, where he is remembered as a benefactor, and where there is a Fastolf Society.

 Cultural portrayals

 Shakespeare

 Fastolf appears in Shakespeare's early play Henry VI, Part 1 as a cowardly knight who abandons the heroic Lord Talbot.
 In the first two folios, the name of the character is given as "Falstaffe" not Fastolf.
-When Shakespeare came to write Henry IV, Part 1, set in the early years of Fastolf's career, he created a disreputable boon companion for the young Prince Hal called Sir John Oldcastle.
+When Shakespeare came to write Henry IV, Part 1, set in the early years of Fastolf's career, he created a disreputable boon companion for the young Prince Hal, who was called Sir John Oldcastle.
 The descendants of the real Oldcastle complained, so the name was changed to Sir John Falstaff, under which name he is identified in three later plays.

 The tradition of Fastolf's braggart cowardice may have suggested the use of his name.
 Some writers have also suggested that Fastolf favoured Lollardy, which was also associated with Oldcastle, so this circumstance may have aided the adoption of the name.
 Stephen Cooper considers that there is in fact no evidence that Fastolf was a Lollard, and substantial indications that he was in fact Catholic like his one-time master Henry V.

 Other points of resemblance between the historic Fastolf and the Falstaff of the dramatist are to be found in their service under Thomas Mowbray, and association with a Boar's Head Inn.
 But Falstaff is in no true sense a dramatisation of the real soldier, more an amalgam of a few real personages with a dash of creative licence.
 Indeed, the aged Falstaff dies early in the reign of Henry V, when Fastolf was midway through his career.